Using the NCCL Net plugin API#

-Plugins implement the NCCL network API, and decouple NCCL binary builds which are built against a particular version of the GPU stack (i.e. CUDA) from the network code which is built against a particular version of the networking stack.
-That way, you can easily integrate any CUDA version with any network stack version.
+Plugins implement the NCCL network API and decouple NCCL binary builds, which are built against a particular version of the GPU stack (such as NVIDIA CUDA), from the network code, which is built against a particular version of the networking stack.
+Using this method, you can easily integrate any CUDA version with any network stack version.

-NCCL network plugins come as a shared library called libnccl-net.so
+NCCL network plugins are packaged as a shared library called libnccl-net.so

 Plugin architecture#

-When NCCL is initialized, it will look for a libnccl-net.so
+When NCCL is initialized, it searches for a libnccl-net.so

 The NCCL_NET_PLUGIN

 environment variable allows multiple plugins to coexist.
-If set, NCCL
+If it’s set, NCCL

 .
 It is therefore

-advised to name the library following that pattern, with a symlink pointing libnccl-net.so
+recommended that you name the library according to that pattern, with a symlink pointing from libnccl-net.so

 to libnccl-net-${NCCL_NET_PLUGIN}.so

-.
-That way, if there are multiple plugins in the path,
+if there are multiple plugins in the path.

 Struct versioning#

-Once a library is found, NCCL will look for a symbol named ncclNet_vX
+After a library is found, NCCL looks for a symbol named ncclNet_vX

 , with X